 Applicants must be a non-profit organization registered with the Idaho secretary of state or government organization.
 Individuals may not apply for RHCAP funds.

-The Rural Physician Incentive Program (RPIP) was successfully transitioned from the Office of the State Board of Education to the State Office of Rural Health & Primary Care.
+The Rural Physician Incentive Program (RPIP) was successfully transitioned from the Office of the State Board of Education to the Bureau of Rural Health & Primary Care.
 RPIP provides loan repayment for qualifying physicians serving federally-designated shortage areas in Idaho.
 The program is focused on physicians providing primary care medicine, family medicine, internal medicine, and pediatrics.
 RPIP is funded by fees assessed to physicians attending the University of Washington and University of Utah medical schools in state-supported seats.
 Physicians may receive a maximum of $50,000 over a four year period toward their academic debt.
 Preference is given to eligible physicians who paid into the RPIP fund, however, funding is not limited to these candidates.
 RPIP award decisions are made by the Health Care Access and Physician Incentive Grant Review Board.
-Currently, seven physicians are receiving loan repayment through the program.
+Currently, ten physicians are receiving loan repayment through the program.

 Idaho Statute, Title 39: Health & Safety, Chapter 59